mdn/content/files/en-us/web/css/calc-constant/index.md

 ## Description

-### Constants are not CSS keywords

-These constants are supported for convenience in CSS so that authors do not have to manually write or calculate them.
+### Where constants can be used?

 Mathematical constants can only be used inside [CSS math functions](/en-US/docs/Web/CSS/CSS_Functions#math_functions) for calculations.
-If used outside of a calculation, they're treated like any other keyword.
+Math constants are not CSS keywords, but if they are used outside of a calculation, they're treated like any other keyword.

 For example:

 - `animation-name: pi;` refers to an animation named "pi", not the `pi` numeric constant.
 - `line-height: e;` is invalid, but `line-height: calc(e);` is valid.

+These constants can't be used in any CSS function, only in math functions:

+- `rotate(1rad * pi);` won't work.
+You need to use `rotate(calc(1rad * pi));`

 ### Returned data type